 For details of the physical formatting of your paper on papermargins, headers, titles, etc.see the simple stuff page.
 For guidelines on quotation and documentation, see the quotations page.
-Both options require quotations from the readings, so a works cited page is necessary.
+All options require quotations from the readings, so a works cited page is necessary.

 I encourage you to seek my help with your paper outside of class.
 I cannot respond to whole drafts through email, but I will be glad to go over your paper from start to finish with you in person before you submit it for grading.
 If my office hours don't mesh with your schedule, let me know and we'll make arrangements for other times.

 Note that you must submit the final draft (only) in both hard copy (printed on paper) and digital form (via the Brightspace/D2L dropbox for the assignment).